danieldong51/nuggets-game/IMPLEMENTATION.md

 ### Data structures

 The _game_ struct, which is a single global variable accessible to both client and server.
-The struct is provided in the client section of IMPLEMENTATION.spec
+The struct is provided in the client section of the Implementation Spec.

 ### Definition of function prototypes